Mattytomo365/Student-Planner/README.md

     - Enable the Google Calendar API
     - Construct OAuth consent screen
     - Create & download client ID credentials
-    - Rename to `credentials.json` & place it in the project root directory For a full walkthrough, follow the [Python Quickstart Guide](https://developers.google.com/workspace/calendar/api/quickstart/python)
+    - Rename the downloaded file to `credentials.json` & place it in the project root directory

+    For a full walkthrough, follow the [Python Quickstart Guide](https://developers.google.com/workspace/calendar/api/quickstart/python)

 4. Run the application: